Cats and the Internet: Brünnhilde

 Brünnhilde was a female tabby cat known from two 1936 photographs of her wearing a costume of her namesake from Der Ring des Nibelungen, an opera cycle by Richard Wagner.
 She became notable in 2022 for her inclusion in Not an Ostrich: & Other Images from America's Library, an exhibit of historical photographs hosted by the United States Library of Congress.

-Brünnhilde was owned by a man named Adolph Edward Weidhaas, who adopted her as a stray.
+Brünnhilde was adopted as a stray by a man named Adolph Edward Weidhaas.
 He took two photographs of her in costume, wearing miniature scale armor and a winged helmet.
-The photographs were put on display at the Snapshot Store, a photography store in New York City, as advertisements.
+The photographs were displayed as advertisements at the Snapshot Store, a photography store in New York City.
 Both photographs are now in the collection of the Library of Congress.
-Initially, only one of the photographs was available online (showing Brünnhilde from the side), and the Library of Congress described it as "one of [their] most beloved free-to-use photos".
-In January 2023, the Library of Congress digitized the second photograph (which shows Brünnhilde from the front) and released it on Twitter, at which point it became viral.
-The Associated Press noted that the photographs of Brünnhilde were similar to many modern comedic cat photographs, saying that "at least one aspect of photography hasn't changed much in 150 years".
+Initially, only one of the photographs (Brünnhilde in profile) was available online; the Library of Congress described it as "one of [their] most beloved free-to-use photos".
+In January 2023, the Library of Congress digitized the second photograph, showing Brünnhilde from the front, and released it on Twitter, at which point it went viral.
+The Associated Press observed the similarity of Brünnhilde's photographs to many modern comedic cat photographs, saying that "at least one aspect of photography hasn't changed much in 150 years".

 Belle (Clone Kitty)

 Belle (born 2021), better known by her internet name Clone Kitty, is a cat and internet celebrity recognized as the most well-known cloned cat on social media.
-Cloned from her owner’s late cat, Chai, Belle’s story has attracted global attention for its emotional, scientific, and ethical dimensions, sparking widespread discussions about pet cloning.
+Cloned from her owner's late cat, Chai, Belle's story has attracted global attention for its emotional, scientific, and ethical dimensions, sparking widespread discussions about pet cloning.

 Belle has been featured in major international media outlets including Good Morning America, The Washington Post, and the BBC, which have covered her unique bond with her owner and the ethical questions surrounding pet cloning.

-Her daily life and updates are shared through her Instagram and TikTok accounts under the handle [@clonekitty], where she continues to grow a large following and spark conversations about the future of pet genetics.

 Internet memes

+Cat-related Internet content contributes to how people interact with media and culture.